 Penalty: a fine of $5 500.

-18. Acceptance of diving project plan by Safety Authority if no operator
+18. Acceptance of diving project plan by Minister if no operator

-(1) If there is no operator in relation to a diving project the diving contractor conducting the project must prepare a diving project plan for the project and give a copy of the plan to the Safety Authority.
+(1) If there is no operator in relation to a diving project the diving contractor conducting the project must prepare a diving project plan for the project and give a copy of the plan to the Minister.

-(2) The Safety Authority must not accept the diving project plan unless it is satisfied that —
+(2) The Minister must not accept the diving project plan unless satisfied that —

 (a) the plan complies with regulation 16; and